 I am totally planning to play around with brined pork chops more and next time want to brine them in a combination of apple cider (or apple juice) and beer.
 Kind of a sweeter flavor profile, but I bet the apple cider and beer amp up the moisture level!

-This pork recipe is sure to become one of your favorite weeknight dinners.
+This easy pork chop recipe is sure to become one of your favorite weeknight dinners.
 It’s tender and juicy (brining is where it’s at!), and the flavor of the sage and garlic is incredible.
 You will love this for a special occasion or just a fancy weeknight fall dinner!

 If you make this Brined Pork Chops recipe, please let us know by leaving a review and rating below!

 And make sure to sign up for our newsletter and follow along on Instagram, TikTok, YouTube, Pinterest, and Facebook for more Well Seasoned recipes!
-DON’T FORGET to tag us on social channels when you make a recipe at #wellseasonedstudio !!
-We LOVE seeing what you’re up to in the kitchen!
+Don’t forget to tag us on social channels when you make a recipe at #wellseasonedstudio and upload your photos below!
+We love seeing what you’re up to in the kitchen!

-Juicy Brined Pork Chops with Garlic & Sage
+Rate this RecipeJuicy Brined Pork Chops with Garlic & Sage

 Video